JGomez1100000/League-of-Legends-ML/README.md

 # League-of-Legends-ML
-Analysis players and matches of EUW, also machine learning for win prediction
+Analysis of players and matches of EUW, also machine learning for win prediction